groupe-edf/jenkins-docker-timeout-issue/README.md

 `java.net.SocketTimeoutException: Read timed out: No data received within 60000ms.
 Perhaps the docker API`

 Now stop the job still waiting for node provision, and wait 5 mins then the docker cloud will be enabled again.
-Your can enable it manually if you don't want to wait.
+You can enable it manually if you don't want to wait.

 ## Block docker-mock cloud provision
 Launch the job again but now stop mockserver before the `SocketTimeoutException`.